 A few weeks later we were told, that not only was our baby “not typical”, but that there was a chance I would be delivering her stillborn.
 I wanted our baby even more fiercely than I had before.
 And I prayed.

 Several weeks later, we almost lost our baby … to which I screamed an angry and adamant “NO!”
 And I prayed.

-A month later we were told that our baby had a “very large hole in her heart” … To which I said, “I don’t believe you.“ And I prayed.
+A month later we were told that our baby had a “very large hole in her heart” … to which I said, “I don’t believe you.“ And I prayed.

 Minutes later I was strapped to a table.
-I had refused anything that would alter my mental state, I wanted to be there for our baby.
+I had refused anything that would alter my mental state.
+I wanted to be there for our baby.
 It took a long time to get her out.
-I was told that she was so small she kept slipping through the doctor’s hands.
+I was told that she was so small that she kept slipping through the doctor’s hands.
 I kept screaming, “Is she out?!?!”
 And I prayed.